 Load Bearing Structures-

-In this type of structure the load on the structure is transferred vertically downward through walls.
-Loads from roof and floors gets transferred to wall and then wall has to transfer these loads as well as self weight.
-Such constructions are used in residential buildings where dimension of rooms is less.
+In this type of structure, the load on the structure is transferred vertically downward through walls.
+Loads from the roof and floors gets transferred to the wall and then the wall has to transfer these loads as well as self-weight.
+Such constructions are used in residential buildings where the dimension of rooms is less.
 Residential buildings up to ground + 2 floors can be built economically with such structures.

-In this type of structures a frame work of columns, beams and floors are built first.
-Then walls are built to partion the living area.
+In this type of structure, a framework of columns, beams and floors are built first.
+The walls are built to partition the living area.
 The walls are subjected to self-weight only.
-This type of super structures are required when number of stories in a building is more and also when larger areas are to be covered free from walls.
-Below paragraph shows the comparison between R.C.C. framed structures and load bearing structures.
+This type of superstructure are required when the number of stories in a building is more and also when larger areas are to be covered free from walls.
+The below paragraph shows the comparison between R.C.C. framed structures and load-bearing structures.

 Difference between load bearing and framed structure.